docker/docs/atomist/get-started.md

 7. Select **Save Configuration**.

-   Atomist will now test the connection with your ECR registry.
-You'll see a green check mark beside the integration if a successful connection was made.
+   Atomist tests the connection with your ECR registry.
+A green check mark displays beside the integration if a successful connection is made.

    ![integration list showing a successful ECR integration](./images/ecr/connection-successful.png){: width="700px"}